kishwarshafin/pepper/docs/PEPPER_variant_calling.md

 As we use WhatsHap to phase the BAM file, please expect disk-space usage of ~4x the size of the BAM file.

 ### How to run
 We have combined all of the steps to run sequentially using one script.
-You can run the pipeline on your CPU-only or GPU-only machines.
+You can run the pipeline on your CPU-only or GPU machines.

 #### Running on a CPU-only machine (Whole genome run)
 Running the variant calling pipeline is as simple as: